1e1001/tcpmux/README.md

 ```
 5. The compiled program is now available in the `out/tcpmux/` directory, a tarball is also available at `out/release.tar.gz`
 6. if you're using the systemd service: copy the `out/tcpmux/ ` dir to `/etc/tcpmux/` (so that the `tcpmux` script exists in `/etc/tcpmux/tcpmux`) You should also copy the systemd service (`tcpmux.service`) to `/usr/lib/systemd/`
+	- You can run `install.sh` with root perms to automatically do this.

 ## Config Format
 The configuration format is made up of lines separated by \n, where each line is parsed separately, with the following rules: